Ben1138/LibSWBF2-CSharp/README.md

 NDXL and NDXT Chunks are not supported.
 Polygon strips will be written into STRP Chunk<br />
 (Zero Editor might not be able to open the mesh)

-# WLD and LYR Files
+# Loading Worlds
 1. Add using directive ```using LibSWBF2.WLD;```
 2. Create a new instance ```Wld world = WLD.LoadFromFile("C:\\world1.wld");```
 3. Grab the information you want

 What's supported:
+- World Layers (Auto recognition and reading)
-- Reading List of Objects with Position and Rotation respectively
+- Object Placement Information (Name, Mesh File, Position and Rotation)
+- Terrain (Height data)